ARRGGHHH I’m Psionic

 1A cone-shaped wave of force 1/2″ diameter at its source and 2″ diameter at its terminus (6″ distance).

-2Id Insinuation affects all psionically-aware creatures in a 2″ X 2″ area within attack range.
+2Id Insinuation affects all psionically-aware creatures in a 2″ X 2″ area within the attack range.

 4Expending double or treble the attack strength will double or treble the range of modes B, C, and D.